cardcraft/EdgeNext/README.md

 more features that other similar projects had.

 At the moment, it can automatically go to the next slide when the current one is finished and allows you to click while the intro is still rolling.

+### Notices:

+#### Auto Advance broken.

+edgenuity implemented detection for autoadvance. currently I just disabled it, will fix soon :)

+#### Doesn't work on Chrome/Edge

+Chrome implements restrictions for security that I cannot bypass. use chromium or firefox

+Firefox is better because I develop it on there

 ### Installation